SamiaTouileb/samiatouileb.github.io/talks.md

 Authors: Pierre Lison (senior researcher at Norwegian ) and Samia Touileb.

 - Invited talk at a European Broadcasting Union (EBU) webinar, June 2023.
-Theme of the webinar: ``LLM Benchmarking Strategies''.
+Theme of the webinar: *LLM Benchmarking Strategies*.
 Title of my talk: [Benchmarking the societal and ethical implications of large language models](https://tech.ebu.ch/events/2023/webinar_llm_benchmarking).

 - Invited talk at the Norwegian School of Economics (NHH), June 2023.
-Title: ``Demystifying ChatGPT and language models''.
+Title: *Demystifying ChatGPT and language models*.

 - Invited talk at the Department of Mathematics, University of Bergen, May 2023.
-Title: ``Large Language models: What are they, and what are their ethical implications?''.
+Title: *Large Language models: What are they, and what are their ethical implications?*.

 - Invited speaker at Future Week, June 2023.
 Title of the session: [Innovation in the newsroom](https://mediacitybergen.no/futureweek/program/day-1/).